-Microsoft Teams Confluence Connector provides one-way integration from Confluence to Microsoft Teams.
-It is much more secure and robust integration.
+Advanced Microsoft Teams Confluence Connector provides one-way and two-way integrations between Confluence to Microsoft Teams.

 Atlassian Marketplace links:

-- Ability to filter received notification by the event trigger, space, authors, users, labels, path, url, etc.
+Ability to filter received notifications by the event trigger, space, authors, users, labels, path, URL, etc.

-Global configuration for Microsoft Teams Confluence Connector accessible at the main Confluence Settings section.
+Global configuration for Microsoft Teams Confluence Connector is accessible in the main Confluence Settings section.

-There are multiple triggers available - you can get notified when a page is created or updated, comment changed or a new interesting blog post is created in a particular space.
+Multiple triggers are available - you can get notified when a page is created or updated, a comment is changed, or a new interesting blog post is created in a particular space.

-For instance, you can include or exclude particular spaces, users, labels or apply a url filter.
+For instance, you can include or exclude particular spaces, users, and labels or apply a URL filter.

-When you are done with the filters you can name the rule and insert Microsoft Teams Incoming Webhook url.
+When you are done with the filters, you can name the rule and insert the Microsoft Teams Incoming Webhook URL.

 Important: for every change do not forget to press "Save" button as rules do not auto-save.

-When the rule is saved it can be viewed in the list of the Global and Space specific rules.
-Space specific rules are configured in the Space Settings section.
+When the rule is saved, it can be viewed in the list of Global and Space specific rules.
+Space-specific rules are configured in the Space Settings section.

-In the Space Settings (Integrations → Microsoft Teams Connector) you can find Space specific rules only.
-As a consequence, there are space filters in the Space Settings, as all rules here apply to a particular space only.
+In the Space Settings (Integrations → Microsoft Teams Connector), you can find Space-specific rules only.
+Consequently, there are space filters in the Space Settings, as all rules here apply to a particular space only.

-Do you want to get notified when a particular page changed or commented?
+Do you want to get notified when a particular page changes or is commented?
 Maybe it is your blog post?

 Go to the page you want to receive notifications from, use the top right menu and select there Microsoft Teams Notifications.

-This action will trigger a content configuration dialog where you can setup a rule for this page.
+This action will trigger a content configuration dialogue where you can set up a rule for this page.

 Go to the Microsoft Teams channel configuration and add a connector.